Last updated on January 22nd, 2019 at 02:09 pm

-Having something go viral doesn’t always mean anyone will even know (or care) who you are, even though something of yours has gone “viral” on the Internet.
+Having something you post online become viral doesn’t always mean anyone will even know (or care) who you are, even though something of yours has gone “viral” on the Internet.

 And not all popular attention is positive.